sepses/slogert/README.md

 ### A2.
 SLOGERT execution (\*.csv to \*.ottr)

 In this step, we start the main process of templates and parameters annotation.
-To this end, we need the output from A1 plus several configuration files, one (`data/config.yaml`) that contains mapping of log data the OTTR template and the LOG/LOGEX ontologies and another one (`data/config-io.yaml`) to describe all inputs and outputs of the SLOGERT execution.
+To this end, we need the output from A1 plus several configuration files, one (`data/config.yaml`) that contains the mapping of log data the OTTR template and the LOG/LOGEX ontologies and another one (`data/config-io.yaml`) to describe all inputs and outputs of the SLOGERT execution.

 **Input**: